 The SCVCC was formed and incorporated in 1984 by three primary individuals, Mike Shipione, Dick Bosse and Arthur Lowe as a way to combine Tubac Homeowner Associations into one organization in order to fight a planned high density housing project called “Tubac Alta”.
-Dick Bosse was the first SCVCC president followed by Boyd Morse, Gary Brasher, Rich Bohman, Jim Patterson and currently, Homero Lopez.
+Dick Bosse was the first SCVCC president followed by Boyd Morse, Gary Brasher, Rich Bohman, Jim Patterson, Homero Lopez, and currently, Clem Shute.

 The SCVCC continues to oppose inappropriate development as well as use our collective voice to advocate at the County, State and Federal level on issues affecting our community.
 Over the years this organization has successfully stopped an outlet mall from being built at Exit 34, a 345 Kv power line from coming through our valley and several large scale upzoning projects requiring major comprehensive plan changes.
 If these developments had been successful they would have changed the rural character of our area forever.

 The SCVCC has worked with developers in getting the Tubac Golf Resort initiatives approved as well as several new development projects that adhered to the County Comprehensive Plan, an important document to which our organization was a major contributor.

 The SCVCC conducted an Incorporation study twice, in 1988 and again in 2006, to see if our community would be better off with localized government.
 In both cases, the community overwhelmingly decided not to incorporate and to continue to have the SCVCC represent our interests.

 The SCVCC has intervened on behalf of members and used legal representation to oppose disproportionate rate increases from utility companies serving our community.